 Review of CMM 2024-07 For Chub Mackerel

 Japan presented proposed amendments to CMM 2024-07 for Chub Mackerel (NPFC-2025-COM09-WP04).
 Japan explained that its proposal seeks to set a revised catch limit in the NPFC Convention Area based on the first stock assessment conducted by the Technical Working Group on Chub Mackerel Stock Assessment (TWG-CMSA) and endorsed by the SC.
-Japan highlighted that the assessment indicates that spawning stock biomass (SSB) has been declining sharply since 2018, along with drastic decreases in age and weight at age.
+Japan highlighted that the assessment indicates that spawning stock biomass (SSB) has been declining sharply since 2018, along with drastic decreases in maturity at age and weight at age.
 Japan noted that the stock assessment advised reducing current fishing mortality, as projections showed it would lead to further decline in SSB.
 Japan’s proposal suggests setting the TAC in the Convention Area well below 50,000 metric tons to ensure the annual catch level in the entire area stays below 150,000 metric tons.
 Japan mentioned that as a coastal state, it is planning to reduce its domestic TAC by approximately 70%.

 WWF expressed support for Japan’s proposals for Japanese sardine and chub mackerel, noting the importance of strengthening management in accordance with the best available science, and calling on NPFC to reduce catch for chub mackerel and to set catch limits for Japanese sardine while the stock is still relatively abundant, suggesting this would be better for the future of both the species and the fishing industry and communities.